Registration of your freemover stay abroad in the Diploma Supplement

 - ATHENS

-- Swiss European Mobility Programme (Internship)
+- Swiss European Mobility Programme (studies and internship)

 The entries of these stays will also only appear in your diploma supplement, if you have received an e-mail confirming this, before you request your diploma to be issued.
 Therefore please wait for this e-mail before requesting your diploma.